-Our Vision and Pillars
+Our Four Pillars

 A pillar is a strong vertical column that supports a building or a temple.

-Those pillars are:
+Those pillars are: History, Education, Art, Spirituality

-The Spiritual Pillar: To look deeper within oneself to find inner peace.
+To look deeper within oneself to find inner peace.

-The TPF long-term goal is to build a physical Peace Center unifying our four Pillars.
+The TPF long-term goal is to build a physical Peace Center unifying our four pillars.
 The Peace Center will host peace art exhibits and performances, history symposia as well as peace education and spiritual activities.

 To invite university students to come to Hiroshima to study about what happened in Hiroshima, through our four pillars.